swaruplabUCI/FIRE-mouse-2021-paper/README.md

 # FIRE-mouse-2021-paper

-This repository contains all of the code used to process and analyze the SPLiT-seq data for Shabestari et al 2021.
+This repository contains all of the code used to process and analyze the snRNA-seq data for Shabestari et al 2021.